Muon tomography: Fukushima application

-On March 11, 2011, a 9.0-magnitude earthquake, followed by a tsunami, caused an ongoing nuclear crisis at the Fukushima Daiichi power plant.
+The March 11, 2011 Tōhoku earthquake and tsunami caused an ongoing nuclear crisis at the Fukushima Daiichi power plant.
 Though the reactors are stabilized, complete shutdown will require knowledge of the extent and location of the damage to the reactors.
 A cold shutdown was announced by the Japanese government in December, 2011, and a new phase of nuclear cleanup and decommissioning was started.
 However, it is hard to plan the dismantling of the reactors without any realistic estimate of the extent of the damage to the cores, and knowledge of the location of the melted fuel.

-Since the radiation levels are still very high at the inside of the reactor core, it is not likely anyone can go inside to assess the damage.
+Since the radiation levels are still very high inside the reactor core, it is not possible for manual assessment of the damage.
 The Fukushima Daiichi Tracker (FDT) is proposed to see the extent of the damage from a safe distance.
-A few months of measurements with muon tomography, will show the distribution of the reactor core.
-From that, a plan can be made for reactor dismantlement; thus potentially shortening the time of the project many years.
+A few months of measurements with muon tomography will show the distribution of the reactor core.
+From that, a plan can be devices for reactor dismantlement; thus potentially shortening the time of the project by many years.

-In August 2014, Decision Sciences International Corporation it had been awarded a contract by Toshiba Corporation (Toshiba) to support the reclamation of the Fukushima Daiichi Nuclear complex with the use of Decision Science's muon tracking detectors.

-Industrial muography has found an application in reactor inspection.
-It was used to locate the nuclear fuel in the Fukushima Daiichi nuclear power plant, which was damaged by the 2011 Tōhoku earthquake and tsunami.
+In August 2014, Decision Sciences International Corporation announced it had been awarded a contract by Toshiba Corporation (Toshiba) to support the reclamation of the Fukushima Daiichi Nuclear complex with the use of Decision Science's muon tracking detectors.
+This is an example in reactor inspection.
+It was used to locate the nuclear fuel in the Fukushima Daiichi nuclear power plant, which was damaged by the 9.0-magnitude earthquake, followed by a tsunami.